 Cozy up with a bowl of this warmly spiced Curry Corn Chowder.
 Corn kernels and potatoes are simmered in a rich and creamy broth infused with warm Indian spices to give you a comforting meal you can customize with all kinds of toppings.

-Heat oil in a large stock pot or Dutch oven over medium-high.
-Once hot, add onion and celery and cook until softened, about 8 minutes.
+Heat 2 Tablespoons olive oil in a large stock pot or Dutch oven over medium-high heat.
+Once hot, add 1 medium yellow onion and 1 rib celery and cook until softened, about 8 minutes.

-Stir in garlic, curry powder, cumin, turmeric, cayenne and salt and pepper; cook 2 minutes, until aromatic.
+Stir in 3 cloves garlic, 1 Tablespoon curry powder, 1 teaspoon ground cumin, 1 teaspoon ground turmeric, 1/4-1/2 teaspoon cayenne pepper1 teaspoon salt and 1/2 teaspoon black pepper; cook 2 minutes, until aromatic.

-Add potatoes and corn to pot; cook 5 minutes, stirring occasionally, just to lightly sauté.
+Add 3 cups yukon gold potatoes and 4 cups corn kernels to pot; cook 5 minutes, stirring occasionally, just to lightly sauté.
 Season mixture with salt and pepper.

-Add broth corn and potatoes, increase heat and bring chowder to a low boil.
+Add 4 cups chicken broth and increase heat to bring chowder to a low boil.
 Reduce heat to medium-low, cover, and gently simmer until potatoes are tender, about 25 minutes.

 Use a ladle to transfer half of the chowder to a blender or food processor.
-Add the half and half and process until smooth.
+Add the 2 cups half and half and process until smooth.
 Add the blended mixture back to the pot.

-Stir in the fresh lime juice and season with additional salt and pepper, to taste.
+Stir in the 2 Tablespoons fresh lime juice and season with additional salt and pepper, to taste.

 Garnish with fresh chopped cilantro, green onions and chile crisp, if desired.